 Retrieving physical library materials

 While many of our materials are easily accessible to those with mobility aids, there are some spaces that may present challenges.
-The third floor, which houses most of the library's books, has narrow aisles that cannot accommodate wheelchairs.
-(We are working on making those aisles more accessible, however.)
+We are working to widen our aisles, but some of the aisles on the third floor may be too narrow for wheelchairs or other mobility aids.

 There are a few options for retrieving items from the collection: